benedictsuarez888/BC-Online-Shop/README.md

 5. Go inside the folder of the project.
 6. Run "node index.js".

 Take note that node_modules folder is not included in the repository.
-After you clone, you need to install these node packages: express, body-parser, mysql or copy, paste and run this command "npm install --save express body-parser mysql" without the quotation marks.
+After you clone, you need to install these node packages: express, body-parser, mysql or copy, paste and run this command "npm install --save express body-parser mysql morgan" without the quotation marks.